 In Japan, students of the traditional music usually rely on their teachers to select and recommend an instrument for them.
-Because a shakuhachi is old or the bamboo looks nice does not assure that it will perform well or even adequately.
-With so many flutes being offered via the Internet nowadays, it is difficult, if not impossible, for folks to make an accurate appraisal and informed decision.
+Because a shakuhachi is "vintage" or its bamboo aesthetic is appealing does not assure that it will perform well or even adequately.
+With so many flutes being offered via the online nowadays, it is difficult, if not impossible, for most folks to make an accurate appraisal and informed decision.